vbotka/ansible-collection-freebsd/docs/source/examples/020/example.rst

 Playbook output - Destroy swarms
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Destroy the swarms if you don't need them.
+Destroy the swarms if you don't need them any more.

 .. code-block:: console